Kidstoysstudio's ultimate activity book collection Download activity book

 Every character has a problem.
 It can be a mystery, it can be a person, like a stupid teacher or a bully, and it can be a crisis of confidence.

-Most of the story will be obstacles the main character has to overcome before they can solve their problem.
+Most of it story will be obstacles that the main character must overcome before they can solve their problem.

 Here are the main mistakes beginning writers make with their character's main problem: